tlack/xxl/README.md

 ## Status

-Not yet implemented, but passes tests.
+Pretty buggy but passes tests.
+Useful for writing small utilities, for me.
 Not yet suitable for real work.

 Tested so far on Linux (x86/GCC), OS X (Clang), Windows (Cygwin64).
 Soliciting Android runtime on NDK (contact me if interested).